mIRC-Scripters/mirckb/docs/source/commands/ctcpreply.rst

 /ctcpreply
 ==========

-The **/ctcpreply** command can be used to send a reply to a CTCP request.
+The **/ctcpreply** command can be used to send a reply to a CTCP request

 Synopsis
 --------